Malod219/malod219/README.md

 <h1 align="center">Greetings, I am RisingThumb</h1>

 I program things.
-If you want more information look at the below 2 links.
+If you want more information look at my website.

 => <a href="https://risingthumb.xyz">My website</a>